kurtmckee/dotbot-firefox/README.rst

 You can enforce a consistent Firefox configuration across all your profiles by using dotbot-firefox to create symlinks to a custom ``user.js``.
 The plugin will find Firefox profile directories that contain a ``prefs.js`` file and will use dotbot's builtin Link plugin to create the symlinks.

+Also it had been extended for userChrome.css styles to customize the look and feel for Firefox.

 Installation